alepuliani/alessandrapuliani-bookshelf/README.md

 ## Feautures

 - Search for books by genre
-- Display book details, including title, author, and description
+- Display book details, including title, author and description
 - Add books to a personal bookshelf

 ## How it works